Mogueno/mogueno/README.md

 ...
 const mogueno = {
-   experiences:"Over 3 years of experience with e-commerce and building modern web applications for large companies such as Saraiva, TokStok, DeGuns, ASICS, Swift, Whirlpool , Stanley and Black&Decker.",
+   experiences:"Over 3 years of experience with e-commerce and building modern web applications for large companies such as Samsung, Saraiva, TokStok, DeGuns, ASICS, Swift, Whirlpool , Stanley and Black&Decker and more.",

    softSkills:["Problem Solving", "Mathematical aptitude", "Excellent organisational and time management skills", "Accuracy and attention to detail","Teamwork skills", "Natural born leader"],